Skip to content

 Vertical Slurry Pumps

-The robust Jolly series of pumps are built for strength.
-All shafts are supported above the baseplate by two or three bearings so that the lower part is suspended and works without other bearings or supports.
-All submersed parts, besides the internal parts of the casings and the impeller, are rubber lined or Hardalloy.
+The Jolly series of vertical slurry pumps are built for durability and strength.
+These pumps feature shafts supported above the baseplate by two or three bearings, allowing the lower part of the pump to operate without additional bearings or supports.
+Most submerged parts, except the internal casing and impeller components, are either rubber lined or made from Hardalloy for added resilience.

 Rubber Lined Submersible Pumps